microsoft/aerial_wildlife_detection/doc/custom_model.md

-## Implement a custom ranking model
+## Implement a custom AL criterion model

 Custom rankers can be used to implement more sophisticated Active Learning criteria.
 All a ranker does is to accept a list of images and (fresh) predictions, to return a `priority` float value for each prediction (note: prediction, not image) that specifies how important the image with the respective prediction(s) is.